taslabs-net/cf_cache_purge/README.md

 1. Set your Cloudflare Zone ID and domain name in the environment variables
 2. Create a Cloudflare API Token with Cache Purge permissions
-3. Set up a custom domain (optional) by adding a CNAME record pointing to your Worker

 ## How to Create an API Token